MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 |---------|---------|
 |Per-organizer    |When you implement a per-organizer policy, all meeting participants inherit the policy of the organizer.
 For example, **Automatically admit people** is a per-organizer policy and controls whether users join the meeting directly or wait in the lobby for meetings scheduled by the user who is assigned the policy.          |
 |Per-user    |When you implement a per-user policy, only the per-user policy applies to restrict certain features for the organizer and/or meeting participants.
 For example, **Allow Meet now in channels** is a per-user policy.     |
 |Per-organizer and per-user     |When you implement a combination of a per-organizer and per-user policy, certain features are restricted for meeting participants based on their policy and the organizer's policy.
 For example, **Allow cloud recording** is a per-organizer and per-user policy.
-Turn on this setting to allow the meeting organizer and participants to start and stop a recording.
+Turn on this setting to allow users to start and stop a recording.

 You can edit the settings in the global policy or create and assign one or more custom policies.
 Users will get the global policy unless you create and assign a custom policy.